DeadSwimek/cs2-vip/README.md

 1 - AK-47, Deagle, Healthshot, Molotov, Smoke, He `Can be edited`

 2 - M4A1, Deagle, Healthshot, Molotov, Smoke, He `Can be edited`

+3 - M4A1, Deagle, Healthshot, Molotov, Smoke, He `Can be edited - Default disabled`

 ## css_guns_off
 `Usage: /guns_off`